microsoft/vscode-npm-scripts/README.md

 ## Keyboard Shortcuts

 The extension defines a chording keyboard shortcut for the `R` key.
 As a consequence an existing keybinding for `R` is not executed immediately.
 If this is not desired, then please bind another key for these commands, see the [customization](https://code.visualstudio.com/docs/customization/keybindings) documentation.

+## Release Notes

+- 0.0.4 the keybinding was changed from `R` to `N` to avoid conflicts with the default `workbench.action.files.newUntitledFile` command.